ashishdasnurkar/ashishdasnurkar.github.io/_posts/2014-11-20-prior-writings.markdown

 List of articles in no particular order

-* [Explore the CDI programming model in ZK](http://www.ibm.com/developerworks/library/wa-aj-zkcdi/) An article I wrote for IBM DeveloperWorks to introduce ZK CDI integration library.
+* [Explore the CDI programming model in ZK](http://www.ibm.com/developerworks/library/wa-aj-zkcdi/) An article I wrote for IBM DeveloperWorks to introduce ZK CDI integration library that I had developed.

 * Two part series of articles introducing how to integrate third party JavaScript libraries with ZK framework.